UIS Writing Style Guide

 Click on a letter to jump to that section of the alphabet:

-- Titles: Uppercase academic titles when they precede a name and are used as part of it (Professor June Clemens; June Clemens, chair of the Department of Archaeology; Professor of Archaeology June Clemens; archaeology professor June Clemens).
+- Titles: Uppercase academic titles when they precede a name and are used as part of it (Professor of Archaeology June Clemens).
+Lowercase academic titles following a name (June Clemens, professor of archaeology).
 Also see the section on “Titles” below.

 - Use the active voice (the board decided) rather than the passive (a decision was reached by the board) whenever you can.